NlCKNAME/CPRP-Machine_tools_managment/README.md

 ### My task

-My task was to integrate the DMU 40 (sending/downloading programs), improve the visual appearance, add documentation support and improve security.
+My task was to integrate the DMU 40 (get programs list, sending/downloading programs), improve the visual appearance, add documentation support and improve security.

 ----